-I am an associate professor in the Department of Philosophy at San Francisco State University and the author of Kant's Inferentialism and Hume's Science of Human Nature.
+I am a professor in the Department of Philosophy at San Francisco State University and the author of Kant's Inferentialism and Hume's Science of Human Nature.
 In addition to Hume and Kant, I also have research interests in the work of Wilfrid Sellars, the history of Modern philosophy, and Hegel.

 When I am not doing philosophy, I can be found playing video games, building and renovating houses and furniture, or enjoying the beauty of the San Francisco Bay Area.
 I have also earned the rank of Life Master from the American Contract Bridge League.